The Federation Strikes Back: A Survey of Federated Learning Privacy Attacks, Defenses, Applications, and Policy Landscape: Privacy Defenses

 Differential Privacy (DP)~\cite{dwork2008differential,dwork2006calibrating} is a widely used privacy-preserving technique.
 DP based defense techniques, such as DP-SGD~\cite{abadi2016deep}, add noise to the training process.
 Each iteration of DP-SGD satisfies a particular $(\epsilon,\delta)$-DP guarantee through the sub-sampled Gaussian Mechanism - a composition of data sub-sampling and Gaussian noise addition.
 Since DP is immune to post-processing, we can compose this guarantee over multiple updates to reach a final $(\epsilon,\delta)$-DP guarantee.
 However, a naive composition—by summing the $\epsilon$’s from each iteration would give a huge $\epsilon$ for accurate neural networks.
 This usually yields a trivial but not meaningful privacy guarantee.
 As a result, many works have proposed more sophisticated methods for analyzing the composition of DP-SGD iterations, which can prove much tighter values of $\epsilon \leq 10 $ for the same algorithm~\cite{dong2019gaussian,koskela2020computing,mironov2017renyi}.
 In addition, another line of work for differential privacy based privacy auditing is also crucial to validate that the privacy guarantee is correctly deployed.
 The most naive method to check if privacy guarantee is enforced requires significant computational resource because even for a single instance the training needs to be reproduced multiple times in order to get enough observation to verify the privacy guarantee. ~\citet{nasr2023tight} proposed an auditing method which requires only two runs of model training and the most recent work from ~\citet{steinke2023privacy} proposed one method which only requires a single run.
 Existing libraries such as Tensorflow privacy and Tensorflow federated~\cite{tensorflowprivacy} already provide implementations of many differential privacy based algorithms.
 However, practitioners should still be cautious about existing implementations and perform privacy auditing when necessary.

-DP based methods can provide a theoretical upper-bound on the effectiveness of any MI attack against any instance.
-Unfortunately, achieving a meaningful theoretical guarantee (e.g., with a resulting $\epsilon < 5$) requires the usage of very large noises and thus resulting a huge utility loss.
-However, model trainer could use much smaller noises in DP-SGD.
-While doing this fails to provide a meaningful theoretical guarantee (the $\epsilon$ value would be too large), this can nonetheless provide empirical defense against MI attacks to protect privacy.
+\textbf{Limitations.} DP based methods can provide a theoretical upper-bound on the effectiveness of any MI attack against any instance.
+However, achieving a meaningful theoretical guarantee (e.g., with a resulting $\epsilon < 5$) requires the usage of very large noises and thus results in a significant drop in accuracy. \cite{abadi2016deep} gives an example for CIFAR-10 using a two convolutional layer, two linear layer network.
+Without differential privacy, the network can achieve 86\% test accuracy.
+However, when $\epsilon=2,4,8$ are applied, the testing accuracy drops to 67\%, 70\%, and 73\% respectively.
+Larger $\epsilon$ values (less noise) result in a smaller accuracy drop and have still been shown to provide some empirical defense against MI attacks~\cite{li2021membership}.
+However, we once again highlight that such large values give up on the meaningful theoretical guarantees of DP-SGD.

+DP-SGD also incurs additional time and space overhead.
+For example, in order to perform gradient clipping, one has to store per-sample gradients.
+Recent efforts to improve the privacy-utility tradeoff in DP-SGD, e.g.,~\cite{de2022unlocking,sander2023TAN}, introduce additional computational overhead.